paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-002-other-highways.md

     (ii) *Exception.—* — Clause (i) shall not apply if the Secretary or the Secretary of the Interior affirmatively finds that, under the circumstances relating to the project, a different method is in the public interest.

   (B) *Applicability.—* — Notwithstanding subparagraph (A), section 23 of the Act of June 25, 1910 ([25 U.S.C.
 47](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section47&num=0&edition=prelim)) and section 7(b) of the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450e(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450e/b&num=0&edition=prelim)) shall apply to all funds administered by the Secretary of the Interior that are appropriated for the construction and improvement of tribal transportation facilities.
+450e(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section450e/b&num=0&edition=prelim)) 11 See References in Text note below. shall apply to all funds administered by the Secretary of the Interior that are appropriated for the construction and improvement of tribal transportation facilities.

 **(b) Funds Distribution.—**